mleone10/advent-of-code-2020/DEVLOG.md

 Second, an error in my input loop delayed my first star by a few minutes.
 I *think* the `bufio.Scanner.Scan()` method was returning `false` after reading the last `\n`, which meant the last line never triggered the creation of the final passport.

 Finally, I validated hair color by trying to convert the given hex value into an integer.
 This can be done with `strconv.ParseUint`, which apparently will work for any base from 2 to 36.
 If conversion fails, `err != nil`.
 I've also seen solutions that used regex matches for this (and all) validation, but I like to think this is more "correct".

+## 12/5
+This was a nice, easy puzzle after yesterday's slog.
+While reading the puzzle, I immediately recognized that the boarding pass sequence was describing a binary search.
+However, it's kind of coming at it from the opposite direction as a usual binary search - rather than ask for an algorithm to determine whether to use the top or bottom half of an array, today's problem *gives* us those movements.
+I have a hunch that Go's built in `sort.Search()` method can be used to simplify my approach, so I might give that a shot at some point.

+Instead, I sort of brute forced it by initializing a slice of `N` integers and looping through the given instructions.
+Depending on the instruction, I used slice expressions to chop off the top or bottom half of the array.
+The puzzle guaranteed that we would have exactly enough instructions, so I knew that after this chopping loop I would have a single element left - the row/column ID.

+For part two, I got to use `sort.Ints()`!
+First I created a slice of seat IDs, then sorted it.
+Looping through to find the missing number just meant finding the first `id` that was not `previousID + 1`.

+One recurring lesson that these problems teach is the decomposition of a large problem into smaller, easier problems.
+Today's is a great example of that.
+For part one, I have to find the largest seat ID, so I made a `calcMaxSeatID()` function.
+How do I get the max seat ID?
+I need to calculate all of the individual seat IDs and find the max.
+How do I calculate an individual seat ID?
+Easy, `row * 8 + col`.
+How do I find `row` and `col`?
+Functions for `calcRow()` and `calcCol()`.
+Here we finally get to the meat of the puzzle - given a string, how do I binary search through a slice of integers?
+That's the real challenge, and everything before that is just getting there.

+This decomposition has the added benefit of making part two easier, usually.
+Finding my seat ID first required that I have a list of *all* seat IDs, which I already had a function for!